DropD/alps_heisenberg_tinyvec/report/howto.md

 # HowTo: O(n) Spin Simulation

 This document describes how to use the ALPS C++ Libraries to simulate a classical O(n) spin model using local updates.
 It is meant as a starting point to write your own spin simulations using ALPS in C++.

-## The relevant parts of the API

-The following ALPS Headers will be used:

- * alps/mcbase.hpp
- * alps/ngs/numeric.hpp
- * alps/ngs/make_deprecated_parameters.hpp
- * alps/random/uniform_on_sphere_n.hpp
- * alps/lattice.h
- * alps/hdf5/archive.hpp
- * alps/hdf5/vector.hpp
- * alps/hdf5/array.hpp
+The code examples are shortened for readability and may or may not compile.

 ## A Basic MC Simulation